 Brown did not go down without a fight, getting one run back in the second on an RBI single to the opposite field by right fielder Jackson Hipp ’22.
 In the third inning, the Bears had the bases loaded and scored another run on a dropped third strike.

 Brown trailed 13-2 to begin the top of the sixth, but the Bears quickly decreased the deficit with a five-run rally.
 Third baseman Gunner Boree ’25 hit a double to left field to plate one run, after which first baseman Ryan Marra ’23 drew a walk to load the bases.
 Derian Morphew ’23 then hit a sacrifice fly to deep right-center field to score Hipp, cutting the lead to 13-4.

 Reece Rappoli ’24, batting cleanup, grounded one just inside third base and down the left-field line for an RBI double.
-The Bears then took advantage of a throwing error and scored two more runs to cut the deficit to 13-7.
-But despite the Bears’ efforts to get back in the game, Harvard added four runs in the eighth inning on four hits, resulting in a 17-7 defeat.
+The Bears then took advantage of a throwing error and scored two more runs, bringing the score to 13-7.
+But despite the Bears’ efforts to get back in the game, the contest ended in a 17-7 after Harvard scored four runs in the eighth inning on four hits.